onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

 Well we can.
 Enter npins.

 ## Npins
 [Npins](https://github.com/andir/npins) is a tool that allows "pinning" a specific commit of the nixpkgs in nix derivations.
 The version is stored in a text file, therefore you can easily add it to version control.
 It also lets you conveniently update the version when you want, no manual text editing is required.
-It's available in nixpkgs with the name [npins](https://search.nixos.org/packages?channel=24.05&show=npins&from=0&size=50&sort=relevance&type=packages&query=npins).
+It's [available in nixpkgs](https://search.nixos.org/packages?channel=24.05&show=npins&from=0&size=50&sort=relevance&type=packages&query=npins).

 Once you have it installed, you need to initialize it in the directory you want to use:
 ```bash